pydicom/pydicom/doc/old/getting_started.rst

 ..
   >>> os.remove("rtplan2.dcm")

+A more thorough introduction to pydicom can be found in the :doc:`dataset basics tutorial</tutorials/dataset_basics>`.

 *pydicom* is not a DICOM server (see :gh:`pynetdicom <pynetdicom>` instead), and is not primarily about viewing images.
 It is designed to let you manipulate data elements in DICOM files with Python code.